Search reputation check

 Questions people ask after finding strange search results.

-Can my homepage look normal while SEO spam exists?
+Can my homepage look normal while public content changed?

 Yes.
-Spam can appear in page source, metadata, hidden links, generated pages, or sitemaps while the visible homepage still appears normal to the site owner.
+Changes can appear in page source, metadata, hidden links, generated pages, or sitemaps while the visible homepage still appears normal to you.

-No. It detects publicly visible SEO compromise signals.
-Cleanup should happen in your CMS, hosting environment, or incident response process.
+No. It detects publicly visible content signals.
+Changes should be reviewed in your CMS, hosting environment, or normal website maintenance process.
 Ambastly helps with discovery and ongoing monitoring.

 A clean one-time result only describes the current state.
-Monitoring helps catch new suspicious keywords, sitemap changes, hidden content patterns, or external canonical signals when they appear later.
+Monitoring helps catch new unexpected terms, sitemap changes, hidden content patterns, or external canonical signals when they appear later.